Skip to main content

 Who designed the Microsoft logo?

-The Microsoft logo was designed by In-house Design Team at Microsoft in 2012.
-The design has become one of the most recognized marks in the Technology industry.
+The Microsoft logo was designed by In-house Microsoft in 2012.
+The design has become one of the better-known marks in the Technology space.

 What are the Microsoft brand guidelines for logo usage?